Asalulzy/Emotion-Recognition-from-Social-Media-Videos/README.md

 # Emotion Recognition from Social Media Videos
+Datasets, intermediate files, and trained models are excluded due to storage limitations and competition restrictions.
 ## Overview

 This project was developed as part of **Satria Data 2025**, one of Indonesia's national data science competitions.
 The objective was to build a multimodal emotion recognition system capable of identifying emotions expressed in Indonesian social media videos.